jeff4/bionotes.github.io/index.md

 ### September 14, 2020
 * Library = set of bacterial colonies on a petri dish

+### Tricks of the trade
+* what if there is an EcoRI site in the middle of the desired gene?
+Two possibilities: (1) partial digestion aka lower concentration of restriction enzyme in solution; (2) Restriction/methylation competition by titrating how much methylase you add to protect a certain desired % of the target DNA sequence
+*

 ## Lecture 17: Analyzing a Gene

 ---